Almost Surely $\sqrt{T}$ Regret for Adaptive LQR: Introduction

 Alternative methods that may preclude the above described failure probability include introducing additional stability assumptions, using parameter estimation algorithms with stronger convergence guarantees, and adding a layer of safeguard around the linear feedback gain.
-Faradonbeh et al.~\cite{faradonbeh2020adaptive} achieves \( \tilde{\mathcal{O}}(\sqrt{T}) \) regret almost surely under the assumption that the closed-loop system remains stable all the time, based on a stabilization set obtained from adaptive stabilization~\cite{faradonbeh2018finite}.
-Since the stabilization set is estimated from finite data and violates the desired property with a nonzero probability, this method essentially has a nonzero failure probability as well.
+Faradonbeh et al.~\cite{faradonbeh2020adaptive} achieve \( \tilde{\mathcal{O}}(\sqrt{T}) \) regret almost surely under the assumption that the closed-loop system remains stable all the time, based on a stabilization set obtained from adaptive stabilization~\cite{faradonbeh2018finite}.
+Given that the stabilization set is derived from finite data and breaches the desired property with a non-zero probability, the method inherently possesses a non-zero probability of failure.
 Guo~\cite{guo1996self} achieves sub-linear regret almost surely by adopting a variant of ordinary least squares with annealing weight assigned to recent data, a parameter estimation algorithm convergent even with unstable trajectory data.
 However, the stronger convergence guarantee may come at the cost of less sharp asymptotic rate, and it is unclear whether the regret of this method can achieve \( \tilde{\mathcal{O}}(\sqrt{T}) \) dependence on time.
-Wang et al.~\cite{wang2021exact} achieves \( \tilde{\mathcal{O}}(\sqrt{T}) \) regret with a convergence-in-probability guarantee, via the use of a switched, rather than linear feedback controller, which falls back to a known stabilizing gain on the detection of large states.
-However, the controller design of this work does not rule out the frequent switching between the learned and fallback gains, a typical source of instability in switched linear systems~\cite{lin2009stability}, which restricts the correctness of their results to the case of commutative closed-loop system matrices.
-Moreover, the regret analysis in this work is not sufficiently refined to lead to almost sure guarantees.
+Wang and Janson~\cite{wang2021exact} achieve \( \tilde{\mathcal{O}}(\sqrt{T}) \) regret with a convergence-in-probability guarantee, via the use of a switched, rather than linear feedback controller, which falls back to a known stabilizing gain on the detection of large states.
+However, the controller design of that work does not rule out the frequent switching between the learned and fallback gains, a typical source of instability in switched linear systems~\cite{lin2009stability}, which restricts the correctness of their results to the case of commutative closed-loop system matrices.
+Moreover, the regret analysis in that work is not sufficiently refined to lead to almost sure guarantees.